DreamSpoon/AMH2B/README.md

      type object appear to be motionless.

 ### Instructions to use the script:
 Select exactly two objects:

-  Object A - the parent object (typically armature that has walking animation)

-  Object B - the "Empty" type object that we want to appear motionless (the empty is parented to A)
+  Object A - the "Empty" type object that we want to appear motionless (the empty is parented to B)

-Important: Ensure your 'Empty' objects have their scale applied (i.e. have scale = 1 in x/y/z), or the movements will be calculated incorrectly.
-Also it's a good idea to ensure the thing you want to move (usually your MHX rig) also has it's transforms applied  (apply rotation, location, and Apply Scale to Rig).
+  Object B - the parent object (typically armature that has walking animation)

+Object B must be selected last so that it is the active object.

+Before using this script, make sure that object A is parented to object B.

 Press the 'AMH2B Ratchet Hold' button in the 3D Viewport -> Object menu.

+Important: Ensure your that objects A and B have their scale applied (i.e. have scale = 1 in x/y/z) before running the script.
+If the scale is not 1, then movements will be calculated incorrectly.

   The script will do:
-1) Insert a location keyframe on object A.
+1) Insert a location keyframe on object B.
-2) Get the location of object B in the current frame.
+2) Get the location of object A in the current frame.
 3) Change to the next frame (increment frame).
-4) Get the new location of object B, then calculate the offset to keep it motionless.
+4) Get the new location of object A, then calculate the offset to keep it motionless.
-5) Apply location offset to object A, then insert location keyframe on A.
+5) Apply location offset to object B, then insert location keyframe on B.

 Result:

-Two keyframes created on object A, such that object B appears motionless over the two frames.
+Two keyframes created on object B, such that object A appears motionless over the two frames.

 Repeat the operation a number of times to get an animation, e.g. of a person walking.